adamdwhite/Openly/README.md

       * SSN
       * occupation title
       * license state

+  * ADMINISTRATOR Account:
+    * Certified moderators of the application and its users' adherence to its terms of use.

 * All Registered Users may:
-  * Update their PROFILE details at any time.
+  * Update their REGISTRATION details at any time.
-  * Exchange text messages with one CLIENT LISTENER at a time, as a CLIENT, free of charge.
   * Exchange text messages with one COUNSELOR at a time as CLIENT.
-  * Become a CLIENT LISTENER, to receive messages sent from CLIENTS.
   * Apply to become a COUNSELOR.
      * User must verify themelves through additional registration via the PROFILE / ACCOUNT section, and undergo an approval process.

+* _Stretch
-  * In summary of the above, there are three types of Registered Users: CLIENTS, CLIENT LISTENERS, and COUNSELORS
+  * In summary of the above, there are four types of Users: CLIENTS, CLIENT LISTENERS, and COUNSELORS, and ADMINISTRATORS
-  * ADMINISTRATORS are certified moderators of the application and its users' adherence to its terms of use.
+  * Become a CLIENT LISTENER, to receive messages sent from CLIENTS.
+  * Exchange text messages with one CLIENT LISTENER at a time, as a CLIENT, free of charge._

 * TALKS guidelines:
-  * Are begun by a CLIENT seeking a CLIENT LISTENER or a COUNSELOR.
+  * Are begun by a CLIENT seeking a COUNSELOR, _or a CLIENT LISTENER_

-  * There are only one each of two different types of conversation possible at any given time between users: CLIENT and CLIENT LISTENER and CLIENT and COUNSELOR.
+  * There are only one each of two different types of conversation possible at any given time between users:
+    * CLIENT and COUNSELOR.
+    * _CLIENT and CLIENT LISTENER._

   * Active TALK may be ended at either time by any party.
-If the talk is discontinued by a CLIENT LISTENER or a COUNSELOR, a reason for discontinuation must be documented.
+If the talk is discontinued by a _CLIENT LISTENER_ or a COUNSELOR, a reason for discontinuation must be documented.

   * All users are able to report another user for inappropriate behavior, at which point an ADMINISTRATOR will be notified.
     * ADMINISTRATORS may temporarily disable any user's Openly account during the mediation procedure, or permanently as a result of violation(s) of user agreement or contract.
   * There are "heated" words and terms which will bring each conversation to the attention of an ADMINISTRATOR.
 The purpose of this is to provide all users with quality counseling, and to protect all users from potential abuse.